Anya (Anastasia): Critical reception

-Ryan's voice acting was also praised by critics, who agreed that she helped make Anya a charming and likable character.
+Ryan's voice acting was also praised by critics, who agreed that she helped make Anya a charming and vibrant character.
 James Berardinelli of ReelViews called Ryan "perfect" in the role.
-Hailing her casting as a stroke of genius, the San Francisco Chronicle's Peter Stack said Ryan does a "stunning job", concluding, "Everything audiences liked about Ryan in, say, Sleepless in Seattle, they'll like about her here".
+Hailing her casting as a stroke of genius, the San Francisco Chronicle's Peter Stack said Ryan does a "stunning job", concluding: "Everything audiences liked about Ryan in, say, Sleepless in Seattle, they'll like about her here".
 Jeff Vice of the Deseret News said Ryan "brings a fieriness to her role" he felt had been lacking from her other performances at the time.
 Nate Williams of ComingSoon.net and Thomas West of Screen Rant agree that Anya is one of the best performances of Ryan's career.
 Other critics were less impressed with her efforts; Todd McCarthy, film critic for Variety, felt her "modern American" performance does little to make her character endearing.
 Writing for the News & Record, film critic Stephen Holden criticized Ryan's voice acting for apparently lacking charm and likened it to a know-it-all cheerleader, while The Philadelphia Inquirer's Desmond Ryan found the actress' American accent jarring.
 Ryan was nominated for an Annie Award for Outstanding Individual Achievement for Voice Acting by a Female Performer in an Animated Feature Production.
 Anya's song "Journey to the Past", performed by Callaway, was nominated for an Academy Award for Best Original Song.
+Retrospectively, several critics and publications have ranked Anya among Ryan's best film performances, with /Film's Samuel Stone calling it "a shame that she hasn't since enjoyed a prolific voiceover career".